-By 1917, the union had opened an institution for 'feeble-minded' females at 283 Rooley Lane, at the south side of Bowling Park.
+In 1913, the union had opened a 'colony' for 'feeble-minded' paupors at 283 Rooley Lane, at the south side of Bowling Park.
 Initially accommodating only men, accommodation was also provided for females in 1914.

-The site later became known as the Park and closed in the 1970s.
+The Bowling Park site later became known as the Park and closed in the 1970s.

 - Carter, P (Ed.)
 2004 Bradford Poor Law Union — Papers and Correspondence with the Poor Law Commission, October 1834 to January 1839, Yorkshire Archaeological Society.